ohmpatel1997/findhotel-geolocation/README.md

 <h2>Prerequisite:</h2>

-1) The docker installed locally.
+1) The docker is installed locally.
 2) The latest version of Go.
 You can get it from https://golang.org/doc/install
 3) The `make` is installed.